Western Yamuna Canal: Sutlej Yamuna Link Canal

 Sutlej Yamuna Link Canal (SARYU) or SYL as it is popularly known, is a proposed 214 km long canal in India, construction of which is on hold due to the legal disputes, to connect the Sutlej and Yamuna rivers.

-However, the proposal met obstacles

 However, the proposal met obstacles and was referred to the Supreme Court of India.
 It defines river water sharing between Punjab & Haryana states.